Pumped storage hydropower is a form of clean energy storage that is ideal for electricity grids reliant on solar and wind power.

 This was the conclusion of the International Forum on Pumped Storage Hydropower, a coalition of 13 governments led by the U.S. Department of Energy, with former Australian Prime Minister Malcolm Turnbull, the International Hydropower Association (IHA) and involving more than 70 multilateral banks, research institutes, NGOs and public and private companies.

 The forum was formed in November 2020 to research practical recommendations for governments and markets aimed at addressing the urgent need for green, long-duration energy storage in the clean energy transition.
 Its recommendations were launched in September 2021 during the World Hydropower Congress Learn more.

 Read IHA's working paper, The World’s Water Battery: Pumped Hydropower Storage and the Clean Energy Transition.

-The paper shows that PHS needs to secure new sources of reliable and long term revenue to attract investment, particularly in liberalised energy markets.
+The paper shows that pumped hydro needs to secure new sources of reliable and long term revenue to attract investment, particularly in liberalised energy markets.

 Download the Hydropower Status Report for latest pumped storage statistics from IHA's hydropower database.